Pebloop/libfae/README.md

 ### Installing

 Add content of malloc directory in the fae directory if memory management functions are allowed before creating the lib.
-Replace h files and makefile.
+Replace h files and the makefile.
 ```sh
 cp malloc/* fae/*
 ```